stacks-network/docs/_develop/zero_to_dapp_2.md

 <div class="uk-card uk-card-default uk-card-body">
 <h5>Can you skip this page?</h5>
-<p>If you are already have a good understanding of how DApps change user
+<p>If you already have a good understanding of how DApps change user
 interactions, have a Blockstack ID, and have a good idea of the DApp you want to develop, skip this page and <a href="zero_to_dapp_3.html">move onto 3 of 4 immediately</a>.
 </p>